Step Up to Social Work: information for applicants

 Non-British, European Union (EU) nationals without the appropriate study visa at the point of applying to the Step Up programme must have been an EU national for 3 years or longer.

 In addition to the necessary qualifications and permission to work in the UK, Step Up students must have the emotional resilience to become an effective social worker.

-- understand and be able to apply social work theory and research
+- understand social work theory and research

 - be aware of the risk indicators of different forms of harm to children